johanhagner/Generative-Colaboratory-Networks/README.md

 # Generative Cooperative Networks (GCNs)

-This repository contain a notebook with a novel architecture called Generative Cooperative Networks (GCNs) for image pre-ocessing using the CIFAR-10 dataset.
-Instead of conventional adversarial objectives used in Generative Adversarial Networks (GANs), GCNs pivot towards joint representation learning.
+This repository contain a notebook with a novel architecture called Generative Cooperative Networks (GCNs) for image pre-processing using the CIFAR-10 dataset.

 ## Key functionalities: